 7- Myths and truths

-- Myth: Stroll is to blame for Ocon’s departure from Formula 1.
+- Myth: Stroll is to blame for Ocon’s departure from Formula One.

 Stroll did not take the seat immediately after his father bought Force India with the help of a business consortium.
 Even though they could afford a contract termination, the new team owners let Ocon run for the team until the end of his contract.
 Ocon was also tipped to leave the team before purchase.
 Pérez brought advantages to the team by being the best performing driver and still having good sponsors, something Esteban did not do.
 The choice for Pérez was based on offer and demand, a golden rule of the market.

 Ocon tried vacancies on other teams, but all had other plans.
 Renault opted for Daniel Ricciardo.
 McLaren chose Lando Norris.
 Mercedes has renewed Valtteri Bottas’s contract.
 Toro Rosso has hired Alexander Albon and Daniil Kvyat (who had a career podium at the time, one more than Esteban Ocon).
 Stroll is no more guilty than Ricciardo, Norris, Perez, Bottas, Albon, Kvyat, Russell, and Kubica for Ocon’s exit.
-Remembering that Stroll has a podium, a start from the front row, and three records on his carrer, skills that Ocon does not have.
-Blaming Stroll for being in Formula 1 while Ocon is out is the same as blaming Ayrton Senna for having more titles than Rubens Barrichello.
+It is important to remember that Stroll has a podium, a start from the front row, and three records on his carrer, skills that Ocon does not have.
+Blaming Stroll for being in Formula One while Ocon is out is the same as blaming Ayrton Senna for having more titles than Rubens Barrichello.

 - Truth: Ties with Toto Wolff has reduced Ocon’s opportunities in Formula One